anon-researcher/experimentation/README.md

 4. **[Performance Evaluation](#performance-evaluation)**<br>

 ### Source Code
 The source code of the implemented heuristics can be found as part of the _performance evaluation_ replication package in the folder `performance_evaluation/src`.
+The overall algorithm is implemented in `rankingAlgorithm.ts`, the heuristics' implementations of _annotate_ and _extract_ phases are contained in `strategies.ts`.
+Note that `strategies.ts` contains more heuristics than presented in the paper and the naming of the heuristics is slightly different.
+Consult the documentation provided in `strategies.ts` for details.

 Detailled instructions to build and execute the heuristics are covered in the [Performance Evaluation Replication Package](#performance-evaluation).

 ### Screenshots UI
 Screenshots are presented [here](screenshots.md).